dotnet-foundation/wg-marketing/readme.md

 - [PR / AR](https://dotnetfoundation.sharepoint.com/sites/Marketing/_layouts/15/WopiFrame.aspx?sourcedoc={f21f2c88-9fdf-4707-bac9-ca43d81f5f11}&action=edit&wd=target%28Marketing.one%7C9b89fc02-3076-476d-8b2b-ec1dbf5baffb%2FStorytelling%20%5C%2F%20PR%7C4e7a535a-d26f-4516-8989-1644e56b5526%2F%29&wdorigin=703)
 - [SWAG](https://stores.kotisdesign.com/dotnetfoundation/)
 - Advertising

+## Marketing Proposals
+Members can secure funds from the .NET Foundation Marketing Committee to perform marketing activities and drive initiatives that align to our goals and priorities.
+See [Proposals](proposals.md) for more information.

 ## Assets
 Many marketing assets are binary in nature (slides, spreadsheets, graphics & branding, trademark docs, etc.) and some are not meant to be publicized broadly.
 For these, marketing committee members have access to https://dotnetfoundation.sharepoint.com/sites/Marketing.